Skip to main content

 3. Start Infrastructure

-This starts PostgreSQL and Redis.
+This starts PostgreSQL and Redis through Docker.

-4. Initialize Database
+4. Initialize the Database

-5. Run the Simulation
+5. Run the App

 bun dev

-Open http://localhost:5173 to see the visualization.
+Open http://localhost:5173 for the web client.

 Understanding the Interface